python/cpython/Doc/library/io.rst

    the list of supported encodings.

-   *errors* is an optional string that specifies how encoding and decoding errors are to be handled--this cannot be used in binary mode.
+   *errors* is an optional string that specifies how encoding and decoding errors are to be handled—this cannot be used in binary mode.
 Pass ``'strict'`` to raise a :exc:`ValueError` exception if there is an encoding error (the default of ``None`` has the same effect), or pass ``'ignore'`` to ignore errors.
 (Note that ignoring encoding errors can lead to data loss.)